 One of the best ways to appreciate 4K video is with a made-in-4K movie, and to do that, you’ll definitely want a 4K Blu-ray player.
 4K Blu-ray players from Sony, Samsung, LG, and others offer up to much greater colour expression than conventional Blu-ray players, and no lag for a smoother picture for fast-moving scenes in high-action movies, or when it comes to sports.

 Of course standard Blu-ray discs can still be used with these new players, and it will upscale the content to near-UHD quality.

-The available true Ultra 4K content is steadily growing as well.
+The available true Ultra HD or 4K content is steadily growing as well.
 Movies are now being made in Ultra 4K Blu-Ray format, playable on the new 4K Blu-Ray players.
 These movies will provide the best possible 4K home viewing experience.
-Currently the selection is limited, since these movies have only just begun to be released.
-Popular new titles are already available in 4K, with many more on the horizon.
-Check out the details here.
+Most new releases are available in 4K, with many more on the horizon.

-Sony and Panasonic are just two of the other manufacturers out there making 4K camcorders which will allow you to make home videos with more detail and lasting quality than ever before; videos that can be watched on a big 4K TV screen right in the comfort of home.
+4K video cameras are another way to create and enjoy 4K content today.
+Many manufacturers are putting out home video cameras that record in 4K (and plenty of new smartphones also have this option also!).
+The GoPro Hero7 is 4K capable, and Sony makes several camcorders which will allow you to make home videos with more detail and lasting quality than ever before; videos that can be watched on a big 4K TV screen right in the comfort of your home—today.

 4K for Computer Monitors